-433.8 § 5742.
-Transportation of remains, dependents, and effects; death 433.8 occurring away from official station or abroad.
+§ 5742.
+Transportation of remains, dependents, and effects; death 902 occurring away from official station or abroad.

-- (a) For the purpose of this section, "agency" means- - - (3) an agency in the legislative branch; and . . . - (b) When an employee dies, the head of the agency concerned, under the regulations prescribed by the President and, except as otherwise provided by law, may pay from appropriations available for the activity in which the employee was engaged- - (1) the expense of preparing and transporting the remains to the home or official station of the employee, or such other place appropriate for interment as is determined by the head of the agency concerned, if death occurred while the employee was in a travel status away from his official station in the United States or while performing official duties outside the United States or in transit thereto or therefrom; and - (2) the expense of transporting his dependents, including expenses of packing, crating, draying, and transporting household effects and other personal property to his former home or such other place as is determined by the head of the agency concerned, if death occurred while the employee was performing official duties outside the United States or in transit thereto or therefrom.
-(Sept.
-6, 1966, Pub.
-L. 89-554, 80 Stat.
-507.)
+- (a) For the purpose of this section, "agency" means- - - (3) an agency in the legislative branch; and . . . - (b) When an employee dies, the head of the agency concerned, under the regulations prescribed by the President and, except as otherwise provided by law, may pay from appropriations available for the activity in which the employee was engaged- - (1) the expense of preparing and transporting the remains to the home or official station of the employee, or such other place appropriate for interment as is determined by the head of the agency concerned, if death occurred while the employee was in a travel status away from his official station in the United States or while performing official duties outside the continental United States or in transit thereto or therefrom; - (2) the expense of transporting his dependents, including expenses of packing, crating, draying, and transporting household effects and other personal property to his former home or such other place as is determined by the head of the agency concerned, if death occurred while the employee was performing official duties outside the continental United States or in transit thereto or therefrom; and - (3) the travel expenses of not more than 2 persons to escort the remains of a deceased employee, if death occurred while the employee was in travel status away from his official station in the